mymatsubara/osucraft/README.md

 An implementation of the rhythm game osu! inside of minecraft using [valence](https://github.com/valence-rs/valence).

-> :warning: Still working in progress
+> :warning: Work in progress